Vellanathuruthu

-Black Sand Mining
+Black sand mining

 Vellanathuruthu sits on a globally renowned stretch of the Chavara coast that contains rich placer deposits, or "black sand," which are abundant in heavy minerals like ilmenite, zircon, rutile, monazite, garnet, and sillimanite.
-The primary industrial activity is heavy mineral sand mining, conducted by state-owned companies such as Indian Rare Earths Ltd. (IREL) and The Kerala Minerals and Metals Ltd. (KMML) since the mid-20th century.
+The primary industrial activity is heavy mineral sand mining, conducted by state-owned companies such as Indian Rare Earths Ltd. (IREL) and Kerala Minerals and Metals Ltd. (KMML) since the mid-20th century.
 Rampant and unsustainable sand mining has led to severe coastal erosion and a retreating shoreline.
 Studies have indicated that the mining rate exceeds the natural replenishment rate of the sand, causing the shoreline to cave in by as much as 120–200 meters in critical locations.

-Equitorial Launching Station
+Equatorial launching station

 When selecting the location for India's first rocket launch site, a team led by Vikram Sarabhai considered several places.
 They nearly settled on Vellanathuruthu in Kollam, as surveys showed the magnetic equator passed directly through it.
 However, the location was ultimately rejected due to its name.
 Upon learning that "Vellanathuruthu" translates to "White Elephant Sand Bar," Sarabhai became concerned the government would view the project as a "white elephant" (a costly, useless endeavor) and decided against it.
 Thumba was then chosen as the final site for what is now the Vikram Sarabhai Space Centre (VSSC).